Tor circuit fingerprinting defenses using adaptive padding: Introduction

 \paragraph{Tor Onion services}

-In addition to client anonymity, Tor allows operators to set up anonymous servers, typically called \emph{onion services}.
+In addition to client anonymity, Tor allows operators to set up anonymous servers, typically called \emph{onion services}\cite{rend-spec}.
 This is achieved by routing communication between the client and the onion service through a rendezvous point which connects anonymous circuits from the client and the server.

-When a client, Alice, connects to an onion service Bob, Alice first creates a directory circuit (in this work we call it \emph{HSDir circuit}) and fetches the \emph{descriptor} document of the onion service.
+When a client, Alice, connects to an onion service Bob, she first creates a directory circuit (in this work we call it \emph{HSDir circuit}) and fetches the \emph{descriptor} document of the onion service.
 The descriptor contains the \emph{introduction points} of the onion service which are also relays on the Tor network.

 Alice opens a \emph{rendezvous circuit} to a randomly sampled relay on the Tor network, and asks it to become the \emph{rendezvous point} for this session.
 Alice then connects to one of the introduction points of Bob using an \emph{introduction circuit} and instructs Bob to meet at the determined rendezvous point.

-When Bob connects to the given \emph{rendezvous point}, the rendezvous point connects Alice's and Bob's circuits and the rest of the communication happens over the spliced rendezvous circuit.
+When Bob connects to the given \emph{rendezvous point}, the latter bridges Alice's and Bob's circuits and the rest of the communication happens over the spliced rendezvous circuit.

 During this work, we call the set of an \emph{HSDir circuit}, \emph{introduction circuit} and \emph{rendezvous circuit} the \emph{onion service circuit triplet}.
 All the communication over Tor circuits described above occurs using Tor \emph{cells} and each circuit type has its own unique cell pattern.
 Recognizing those cell patterns and distinguishing the circuit purposes from each other is the art of \emph{circuit fingerprinting} that we explore in this paper.